elisoncrum/piipan/docs/quick-start-guide-states.md

 1. [Bulk Upload API](./openapi/generated/bulk-api/openapi.md)
 1. [Duplicate Participation API](./openapi/generated/duplicate-participation-api/openapi.md)

 Each API has one or more RPC or REST operations and uses JSON in the operation request and/or response bodies.
-All operations must be made over HTTPS are authenticated by an API key.
+All operations must be made over HTTPS and authenticated by an API key.
 Each state will be issued a key for the Bulk Upload API and a separate key for the Duplicate Participation API.

 For details, please see our specifications:
 - [Bulk Upload API](./openapi/generated/bulk-api/openapi.md)